 ]]>

 No one expects a grade 9 student to know what they want to be when they grow up, so if your high school student hasn’t identified their passion or skill yet, don’t worry.
-We have outlined great suggestions on how to earn high school volunteer hours in Ontario specifically Burlington, possibly unlock a hidden passion or talent!
+We have outlined great suggestions on how to earn high school volunteer hours in Ontario, specifically Burlington, to possibly unlock a hidden passion or talent!

 The City of Burlington has a centralized volunteer program.
 Visit the website to find opportunities across the city and apply at the shelter, hospital, museum, gallery, program or even golf course you are interested in.
-For questions about the program email [email protected].
+For questions about the program, email [email protected].

 The Town of Halton Hills, Town of Milton, and Town of Oakville all offer similar volunteer hours high school programs.
 There is something for everyone and every interest and some of the same city programs and non-profit organizations are listed below, along with other exciting volunteer opportunities, therefore you should keep reading!